sensedeep/onedoc/docs/api/table/constructor/constructor.md

 }
 ```

 Partial can also be defined in a schema field definition and in the API params.

+Partial updates of arrays are not (yet) supported.
+You should specify `partial: false` in any schema array property if you are using partial updates in general.

 The API params value of partial will override, the per-field definition which will override the table `partial` value.

 ## AWS DynamoDB Accelerator (DAX)